ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ## 7. Coding Requirements

 In what follows, we give specific requirements for your program code.
-Note that you do not need to use the names that are shown in the class diagram above for any **private** members, as long as you follow the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/) for this class.
-However, don't change the names of any **public** members.
+Note that you do not need to use the names that are shown in the class diagram above for any members hat you add, as long as you follow the [naming conventions](https://textbooks.cs.ksu.edu/cis300/appendix/style/naming/) for this class.
+However, don't change the names of any provided members.
 Note that some of the classes define various constants, using either **const** or **static readonly**.
 Use these constants in your code rather than their literal values.

 ### 7.1.
 The TableauQueue Class

 The provided code for this class includes trivial code for the **public** property and the six **public** methods.
+You will need to complete each of these.
 The comments above each **public** member describe what they are to do.
 For most of them, you can simply call a member of the **[Queue](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.queue-1?view=net-6.0)\<Card\>** `_queue`.
 Two of the methods, however, require a bit more work:

 - The **Enqueue** method, in addition to enqueueing the given **Card** onto the **Queue\<Card\>**, needs to save this card in the **Card** field `_backCard`, which keeps track of the back card in the queue.
 - The **PeekBack** method first needs to determine whether the queue is empty, and if so, throw an **InvalidOperationException**.
 Otherwise, it should return the card at the back of the queue, which is stored in a **private** field.